Code-Institute-Submissions/MoeskerDev-ms-project4-baby_NovResub/README.md

 # Testing
 ## Validators
 - [W3C Markup Validator](https://validator.w3.org/)
-    - Most HTML no errors or warnings.
-A few
+    - Most HTML pages no errors or warnings.
+The only thing is that the shopping basket can create errors once it is not empty due to the fact the the product id numbers are mentioned several times on the same page via a certain syntax, {{ item.item_id}} for example.
+On the edit product page is an error: duplicate attribute id via id=id(underscore)image.
+However, I have no idea where to correct this.
 - [W3C CSS Validator](https://jigsaw.w3.org/css-validator/)
-    - All css files; checkout, profile and base no errors.
+    - All css files passed; checkout, profile and base no errors.
 - [JSHint Validator](https://jshint.com/)
-    -
+    - All passed.
+The only warnings I did have: template literal syntax only available in ES6 and 'let' is available in ES6 or Mozilla JS extenstions (use moz).
+The only errors left: undefined variables $ and Stripe, so that is fine since $ is part of jQuery language and Stripe is part of the payment functionality.
 - Python code was checked via the command line by typing: ```python3 -m flake8``` and via the online [Python validator](http://pep8online.com/)
 Pylint left me with one unused-import error, W0611 for import env, which is okay.
 I am using it, pylint just cannot see that.
-The PEP8 requirements results were: all right.
+The PEP8 requirements results were:

 ## Testing User Stories
 The most common path through the website for an anonymous user will be the homepage and then search for a particular piece of clothing via the search bar, click on the button or one of the menu items to view multiple items on a page and scrolling through them.
 Another frequent path would be from Homepage to the Register page.